 Mike holds both an MBA and a Bachelor of Science from the National University of Singapore (NUS).
 He is also a member of the NUS Multi-Purpose Co-operative.

-In his professional job, he is the General Manager of a Public Listed Company on the Singapore Stock Exchange Main Board.
+In his professional job, he is the General Manager and heads the Training Centre related to a Public Listed Company on the Singapore Stock Exchange Main Board.

 With his experience and a strong believer of co-operative principles, Mike looks forward to working closely with other co-operatives and public agencies to develop a stronger Co-operative Movement in Singapore to Do Well and Do Good together.